 Booking Too Much, Too Far in Advance

 When I lived in the Sacred Valley of Peru, I watched travelers of all ilks come through the area.
-Some were on short fixed-duration vacations requiring an efficient use of time; thus, their trips were pretty intricately planned.
+Some were on short fixed-duration vacations requiring efficient use of time; thus, their trips were pretty intricately planned.
 No problemo.

 Other travelers were on much longer trips; it was common to meet people who had dedicated up to a year for a big trip around Central/South America.
-These people would arrive to the Sacred Valley of Peru and fall in love with the place (as I did).
-But because they were on a tight schedule, they couldn’t stay, much as they were desperate to.
+These people would arrive at the Sacred Valley of Peru and fall in love with the place (as I did).
+But because some were on a tight schedule, they couldn’t stay, much as they were desperate to.
 I could tell how far into their trip they were by the physical evidence of travel fatigue; dark circles under their eyes and slumped shoulders from bearing their backpacks for too long without enough rest.

 While I didn’t pack my trip to Guatemala with too much activity, I did create too many “commitments” too far in advance.
-With three months in mind, I booked the first month in Antigua, and the remaining two on Lake Atitlan in Panajachel.
+With 90 days in mind, I booked the first month in Antigua, and the remaining two on Lake Atitlan in Panajachel.
 The division of time between Antigua and Panajachel was arbitrary; my thought being that Antigua would be the more active of destinations, and Panajachel would be a quiet lovely retreat type of experience.

-As you’ve already read, Panajachel was the wrong choice of destination on Lake Atitlan; on top of that, the accommodation itself left a lot to be desired; it wasn’t quiet, the bed was minuscule, there was no comfortable seating or workspace (ergonomics being very important for digital nomads), and the place smelled of mold.
+As you’ve already read, Panajachel was the wrong choice of destination on Lake Atitlan; on top of that, the accommodation itself left a lot to be desired; it wasn’t quiet, the bed was minuscule, there was no comfortable seating or workspace (ergonomics is very important for digital nomads), and the place smelled of mold.

 Had other factors (to be divulged later on) not been in play, I might have been able to bear – enjoy, even – this accommodation in Panajachel.
 But as it turned out, it was the final straw pushing us to cancel the entire trip.
 Problem was, we were at the mercy of a hefty cancellation policy, and despite staying only two of the eight booked weeks, we had to pay for four weeks.